rhinoceraptor/rhinoceraptor.github.io/_posts/2016-10-8-keyboard.md

 To program the keyboard, I used the open source [QMK firmware](https://github.com/jackhumbert/qmk_firmware).
 I started with the [Atreus keyboard](https://atreus.technomancy.us) configuration, and edited the configuration header file to match the wiring of the rows and columns.
 I then edited the keymap header for the keyboard layout.
 The QMK firmware provides macros for function layers, and will automatically produce a standard shift layer.

-Then, (after installing some build tools), I compiled the firmware and flashed it to the Teensy using the Teensy loader tool provided PJRC.
+Then, (after installing some build tools), I compiled the firmware and flashed it to the Teensy using the Teensy loader tool provided by PJRC.